Quantum theory in finite dimension cannot explain every general process with finite memory: Introduction

 Before going into a mathematically precise description of our framework and results, let us discuss further related work.
 The notion of quantum hidden Markov models seem to have appeared in~\cite{Wiesner2008}.
 In~\cite{Monras2010} a process was constructed which can be represented on a qubit but not on a binary classical space.
-Several papers analyzed how, for a quantum process representing a hidden Markov model, the entropy of the average stationary state can be less than in the classical case~\cite{Gu2012, Aghamohammadi2018, Elliott2020, Elliott2021a,Elliott2021b}, and how to construct a quantum representation of an HMM, or from the outcome probabilities~\cite{Liu2019,Ho2020}.
-In particular, an example of a class of classical process which require infinite memory in a certain limit to be described deterministically, but can be implemented on a qubit, was shown in~\cite{Elliott2020}.
+Several papers analyzed how, for a quantum process representing a hidden Markov model, the entropy of the average stationary state can be less than in the classical case~\cite{Gu2012, Aghamohammadi2018, Elliott2020,Elliott2021a,Elliott2021b}, and how to construct a quantum representation of an HMM, or from the outcome probabilities~\cite{Liu2019,Ho2020}.
+In particular, an example of a class of classical processes which require infinite memory in a so-called \emph{unifilar} HMM, but can be implemented on a qubit, was shown in~\cite{Elliott2020}.
+A gap between the memory requirement of an $\epsilon$-machine to simulate sequential measurements in contextuality experiments was also observed~\cite{Cabello2018}.
+Note however that it is well-known that there exist processes generated by a finite HMM, yet its $\epsilon$-machine and any other unifilar HMM necessarily have infinite memory \cite{Crutchfield1994,MarzenCrutchfield205}.
+The non-asymptotic behaviour of the sample mean of a HQMM has been studied in~\cite{hayashi2018} giving bounds for the tail probabilities and deriving a central-limit theorem type result.
 Algorithms to find a HQMM modelling a sequence of observations have been presented in~\cite{srinivasan2018learning,pmlr-v108-adhikary20a}.
-Note that HQMM can equivalently be obtained from locally measuring finitely correlated states~\cite{Fannes1992}, and several works have investigated the use and advantages of such tensor networks for probabilistic modeling, e.g.~\cite{NEURIPS2019_b86e8d03,Gao2022,pmlr-v130-miller21a,pmlr-v130-adhikary21a}.
+Note that HQMM can equivalently be obtained from locally measuring C${}^*$-finitely correlated states~\cite{Fannes1992}; this implies that our work also shows the existence of finitely correlated states which are not C${}^*$-finitely correlated, answering an open questions of~\cite{Fannes1992}, which received attention and but not a conclusive answer.
+For example,~\cite{Cuevas2013} shows that a similar separation exists for sequences of finite-size states in the non-translation invariant setting, while~\cite{Cuevas2016} shows that a separation exists for sequences of periodic finite-size states.
+Moreover, several works have investigated the use and advantages of tensor networks for probabilistic modeling, e.g.~\cite{NEURIPS2019_b86e8d03,Gao2022,pmlr-v130-miller21a,pmlr-v130-adhikary21a}.

 The cones used to show the separation are the power cone and the exponential cone~\cite{chares2009cones}, being the power cone more general since the exponential cone can be obtained as a limiting case of the power cone plus a linear transformation.
 They have no clear physical interpretation as general probabilistic theories (yet), but appear as models for several practical optimization problems, with applications to chemical process control~\cite{wall1986or}, circuit design~\cite{boyd2005digital}, or electric vehicle charging~\cite{chen2021exponential}, among many others.
 Both the power cone and the exponential cone have self-concordant barriers~\cite{chares2009cones,nesterov2006constructing,nesterov2012towards} which make them suitable for conic optimization methods like interior point algorithms, and although they are non-symmetric cones the implementation of the algorithms is feasible~\cite{dahl2021primal}.
 The exponential cone also can be used to model relative entropy programs which includes geometric programming~\cite{boyd2007tutorial} and second order conic programming~\cite{lobo1998applications}.
 Extensions to quantum relative entropy programs include tasks like quantum channel capacity approximation~\cite{chandrasekaran2017relative} or quantum state tomography~\cite{gonccalves2013quantum}.